cockroachdb/docs/_includes/v22.1/ui/statement-details.md

     <img src="{{ 'images/v22.1/ui_activate_diagnostics_dialog.png' | relative_url }}" alt="Statements diagnostics" style="border:1px solid #eee;max-width:80%" />

 1. Choose whether to activate collection on the next statement execution (default) or if execution latency exceeds a certain time.
 If you choose the latter, accept the default latency of 100 milliseconds, or specify a different time.
+All executions of the statement fingerprint will run slower until diagnostics are collected.
 1. Choose whether the request should expire after 15 minutes, or after a different the time, or disable automatic expiration by deselecting the checkbox.
 1. Click **Activate**.